 The question is, do you even need to call the time you spend with your toddler homeschooling?
 Just think of it as spending time with your child exploring things like reading, counting and coloring in a fun way.

 I think of this time as play a bonding time because we are playing and having fun.
-And for those of you who you do not have what it takes to do this let tell you you do. it’s a lot easier than you think.
+And for those of you who think that you do not have what it takes to do this let me tell you, you do.
+It’s a lot easier than you think.

-Do you actually need a curriculum when homeschooling your toddler?
+Do you actually need a curriculum when homeschooling your kindergartener?

 To homeschool kindergarten you just need to formalize the process somewhat.
 It’s nice to have the backup of formal lessons so you know what to cover and see your progress as you go.

 However, this process is not the same for every family.
-Some families simply learn by regarding their environment as a learning opportunity, exploring the world around them.
+Some families simply learn by regarding their environment as a learning opportunity, exploring the world around them, and using unit studies that focus on a specific subject.
 Actually, any simple activity can be a learning experience.